SSN34/traffic-signal-simulation/README.md

 # Traffic Lights Intersection Simulator

 This project simulates a traffic lights intersection.
+You can go to https://ssn34.github.io/traffic-signal-simulation/build/ for testing the simulation.

 ## Getting Started